umfy/sanguine-oasis/posts/9-bestiary.md

 ## Enemies' defense

 The defense of a creature depends on their armor or thick skin.
-Usually the bonus defense of humanoids in clothing is 1.
+It's simply additional HP.
-To convert from AC, the defense bonus is AC - 12.
+To convert from AC, HP bonus is AC - 12.